alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 7 user reviews of Sony Reader PRS-T2 from Amazon.co.uk.
 The average user rating for this product is 4.6/5, compared to an average user rating of 4.4/5 for other products in the same category on Amazon.co.uk.
-Reviewers are impressed by the battery and screen.
-The usability and performance are also mentioned favorably.
-There are some mixed opinions about the size.
+People really like the battery and screen.
+The usability and performance also get good feedback, whereas there are some mixed views about the size.

 portability, performance, usability, screen, battery